FofanovLab/mtsv_tools/README.md

 ### Collapsing chunks

-Since each results file from the binner will only represent some of the species matches for a given query read, combine all of the chunked results into a single results file for further analysis:
+Since each output file from the `mtsv-binner` command will only represent assignments to references within a single MG-index, the results from all MG-indices must be combined into a single results file for further analysis.

 ~~~
-$ target/release/mtsv-collapse /path/to/chunk1_results.txt /path/to/chunk2_results.txt ... \
+$ mtsv-collapse /path/to/chunk1_results.txt /path/to/chunk2_results.txt ... \
     --output /path/to/collapsed_results.txt
 ~~~